nim-lang/Nim/doc/tut1.rst

 Enumerations
 ------------
-A variable of an enumeration type can only be assigned a value of a limited set.
-This set consists of ordered symbols.
+A variable of an enumeration type can only be assigned one of the enumeration's specified values.
+These values are a set of ordered symbols.
 Each symbol is mapped to an integer value internally.
 The first symbol is represented at runtime by 0, the second by 1 and so on.
-Example:
+For example:

 .. code-block:: nim